 It may be that we have a fierce need to explain our side of the story, and get hooked into defending ourselves, or we like to look after others and get hooked back in via care-taking.
 You will have your own subtle and particular experience.
 Get to know it, see if you can begin to deal in a different way with the abuse. *

 This is not a way of holding you accountable for the abuse; we develop ways of relating that absolutely make sense, and have probably kept you emotionally (and potentially physically) safe, but there usually comes a point where these defence mechanisms cause us to lose more than we gain.
-Then, it might be time to look at whether we have other options, too.
+Then, it might be time to look at our other options too.

 Get back in touch with your boundaries